-Familial caregivers are able to receive certain tax incentives if their care situation follows certain IRS rules.
+Familial caregivers can receive a variety of tax incentives if their care situation meets certain IRS rules.
 A senior can be claimed as a dependent by their caregiver if they fall under the following qualifications:

 - The senior must be a spouse, relative or dependent of the caregiver.
 This includes being a parent, stepparent, mother or father-in-law or an individual who has lived in the household for a whole year.

 - The senior must be a United States citizen or resident of the U.S., Mexico or Canada.